 Depending on the period of their stay, foreign students may participate in this assessment process alongside with the regular LLU students, or a different formula will be planned for them by the LLU professors.
 At any rate, their LLU grades will fully count towards the result of their study at home.

-When the student has successfully completed the study programme previously agreed between the home and the host institutions (LLU) and returns to the home institution, credit transfer will take place, and the student will continue the study course at the home institution without any loss of theme or credit.
+When a student has successfully completed the study programme previously agreed between the home and the host institutions (LLU) and returns to the home institution, a credit transfer will take place, and the student will continue the study course at the home institution without any loss of theme or credit.
 If, on the other hand the student decides to stay at the host institution and to take a degree there, he or she may have to adapt the study course due to the legal, institutional and departmental rules in the host country institution and department.

-Students are selected for exchange studies based on rules of each exchange program that is administrated by home university.
+Students are selected for exchange studies based on rules of each exchange program that is administrated by the home university.

 To make the higher education comparable LLU uses the ETCS system.

 ECTS, the European Credit Transfer and Accumulation System, was developed by the Commission of the European Communities in order to provide common procedures to guarantee academic recognition of studies abroad.
 It provides a way of measuring and comparing learning achievements, and transferring them from one institution to another.

 The ECTS system is based on the principle of mutual trust and confidence between the participating higher education institutions.

 The few rules of ECTS, concerning information (on courses available), agreement (between the home and host institutions) and the use of Credit Points (to indicate student workload) are set out to reinforce this mutual trust and confidence.

 ECTS credits are a numerical value allocated to course units to describe the student workload required to complete the courses.
 They reflect the quantity of work each course unit requires in relation to the total quantity of work necessary to complete a full year of academic study at the institution, which is, lectures, practical work, seminars, fieldwork, private study - in the library or at home - and examinations or other assessment activities.